ahmedraza1996/ufsa/README.md

 ## Training
 We train the model in a two stages process:
 In the first stage, we train the encoder using fixed order temporal optimal transport.
-In the second stage, we train encoder+ transcript decoder along with cross attention loss for alignment.
+In the second stage, we train encoder+ transcript decoder along with cross-attention loss for alignment.

 All training scrips for all three datasets are provided with the [pretrained_models](pretrained_models).
 For each of the scripts you need to specify the `--data_root`.
 For more information regarding the flags, please look into  the information for each flag in `run.py`.